National Rugby League: ANZ and Pacific

 Within Australia all matches are broadcast on both the Nine Network and Fox Sports through 2027.
-The Fox Sports contract was signed in May 2020 and the NRL extended their contract with Nine in December 2021 to match the length of the contract with Fox Sports through 2027.
+The Fox Sports contract was signed in May 2020 and the NRL extended their contract on Nine in December 2021 to match the length of the contract with Fox Sports through 2027.
 In New Zealand all matches, including representative fixtures such as the All Stars Match and the State of Origin series, are shown live on Sky Sport.
 Prime broadcasts select games live in New Zealand starting from the 2022 season, and will continue to broadcast every Warriors match on delay.